clo4/lethargy/README.md

 As these are such common options, lethargy includes functions out of the box to take these options.

-By default, this will not mutate the argument list.
-Mutation can be enabled by using `mut=True` - see the [Disabling mutation](#mutation) section for more.

 ```python
 >>> import lethargy
 >>> args = ["-", "--debug", "--verbose", "sheet.csv"]